 Properly diagnosing a patient is a critical element of good healthcare.
 Doctors should consider patient history and order appropriate tests and investigations in pursuit of the correct diagnosis.
 The patient or the patient's family should be made aware of important information during the diagnostic process.
 Failure to properly diagnose a patient can result in myriad serious injuries, including mental or physical disabilities.
 Medical malpractice lawyers can help you determine whether you or your family member has been offered an appropriate level of care at any point during the care cycle, including during diagnosis.

 In medical malpractice cases, strong evidence must be obtained and preserved quickly.
-If you believe that you or a family member in the Brampton area has experienced an instance of medical error or malpractice, you should contact the medical malpractice lawyers at Neinstein today.
+If you believe that you or a family member in the Brampton area has experienced an instance of medical error or malpractice, you should contact Neinstein Medical Malpractice Lawyers today.

 The lawyers in our medical malpractice group at Neinstein are part of a winning team that is dedicated to patient safety.
 Our lawyers are frequently recommended by former clients and by the Lexpert directory.